Olga Rapay-Markish: Legacy

 Posthumously, a tour of Rapay-Markish's work was presented in 2014, and another with collected museum pieces called "Grace and Fools" toured in 2015.
 That same year, an annotated catalog of her china works was produced.
-Her works are held at the Republican Children's Library in Kiev, in the lobbies of the Institute of Physiology and Institute of Botany, and in the collections of the Ministry of Culture, the Union of Artists of Ukraine, as well as in many private collections in Israel, Russia, Switzerland, and Ukraine.; and also in Hungary, at the widow of Shimon Markish.
+Her works are held at the Republican Children's Library in Kyiv, in the lobbies of the Institute of Physiology and Institute of Botany, and in the collections of the Ministry of Culture, the Union of Artists of Ukraine, as well as in many private collections in Israel, Russia, Switzerland, and Ukraine.; and also in Hungary, at the widow of Shimon Markish.
 The National Creative Collectives House located at 50–52 Shevchenko Boulevard, features her ceramics on the façades of the building.